alhajee/ckan/doc/contributing/python.rst

 .. _PEP 257: http://www.python.org/dev/peps/pep-0257/

-We want CKAN's docstrings to be clear and easy to read for programmers who are smart and competent but who may not know a lot of CKAN technical jargon and whose first language may not be English.
+We want FMLD's docstrings to be clear and easy to read for programmers who are smart and competent but who may not know a lot of FMLD technical jargon and whose first language may not be English.
 We also want it to be easy to maintain the docstrings and keep them up to date with the actual behaviour of the code as it changes over time.
 So: